SCHEDULED TO RE-OPEN JULY 3, 2021, SUBJECT TO COVID-19 PANDEMIC.

+Current Redesigns.
 In 2014 the Museum interior was completely redesigned and updated.
 The T. M. Scruggs Museum Interior was designed by The Exhibition Alliance of Hamilton, New York, working with museum director Tom Flynn and volunteer construction manager Jeff Ingersoll.
 In 2016, Jeff Ingersoll added a new, historically accurate front porch on the main (two-story) wing of the birthplace.

+Further Information.
 The Museum is open weekends each summer and fall.
 For more information, see its website.
 It is a co-anchor of the Freethought Trail.